 - 3.1.1 These Rules shall apply to all TSNZ sanctioned events, TSNZ Postal Championships, and Open Championship or Open Sweepstake events conducted by Associations and Directly Affiliated Clubs. - 3.1.2 Competitors shall make themselves conversant with these rules and with the conditions of the competitions.
 Failure to comply with the rules, or engaging in any dishonest, discreditable or dangerous conduct at any competition sanctioned by TSNZ, shall render the competitor liable to such penalty as the Range Committee may decide.
 Subject to the discretion of the Range Committee, such conduct may also be reported to the TSNZ Executive, which may impose such other disciplinary action as it sees fit.
 Any competitor collaborating in such conduct may be liable to the same penalties.
 (See Rule 3.1.8 for appeals to TSNZ Executive) - 3.1.3 Any competitor entering any competition under an assumed name or supplying incorrect information on the entry form shall be guilty of dishonest conduct and shall be dealt with by the Range Committee under the provisions of Rule 3.1.2.
 (See Rule 3.1.8 for appeals to TSNZ Executive) - 3.1.4 Any system, practice, device or accessory which may give a competitor an advantage over others and which is not mentioned in these Rules, or which is contrary to the spirit of good sportsmanship, is prohibited. - 3.1.5 Any order exhibited by the Range Committee at the point where entries are taken at any event shall be binding on all competitors.
-(See Rule 3.9.1.4) - 3.1.6 Competitors must comply with the orders of the Range Officer but no competitor shall be disadvantaged through following any order given by a Range Officer. - 3.1.7 All these Rules, and any orders issued in accordance with Rule 3.1.5, shall be subject to, and comply with, current NZ Firearms Legislation. - 3.1.8 Any Ordinary Member of TSNZ has the right to refer any matter, or appeal any local ruling, to the Executive of TSNZ, which shall be the final arbiter on disputes and matters of interest.
-Appeals shall be allowed by reasons of natural justice and interpretation of the intent of these rules.
+(See Rule 3.9.1.4) - 3.1.6 Competitors must comply with the orders of the Range Officer but no competitor shall be disadvantaged through following any order given by a Range Officer. - 3.1.7 All these Rules, and any orders issued in accordance with Rule 3.1.5, shall be subject to, and comply with, current NZ Firearms Legislation. - 3.1.8 Any Member of TSNZ has the right to refer any matter, or appeal any local ruling, to the Executive of TSNZ, which shall be the final arbiter on disputes and matters of interest.
+These referals or appeals shall be allowed by reasons of natural justice and interpretation of the intent of the TSNZ Outdoor Rules, and must be received by the TSNZ Executive within 28 days of the matter occurring or receipt of the local ruling.